Detección del cáncer de tiroides

 Thyroid cancer is found more often in women.

-Thyroid cancer is most often diagnosed in men and women aged 45 to 64 years.
-It is the most commonly diagnosed cancer in women aged 20 to 34 years.
+Thyroid cancer is most often diagnosed in men and women aged 55 to 64 years.
 Women are about three times more likely than men to have thyroid cancer.

 The number of people diagnosed with thyroid cancer in the United States increased from 1974 to 2013, but the number of deaths from thyroid cancer has stayed the same or decreased slightly.
 Rates of thyroid cancer leveled off from 2013 to 2016, and there was a decrease in the rate of thyroid tumors less than 1 centimeter in size.
 Most cases of thyroid cancer respond to treatment and are usually cured.